 As a company, we have educated ourselves on the issue of problem gaming and will continue to update our team on the most recent developments in the identification and response to compulsive and underage gambling.
 We adhere to industry standards and regulatory requirements.
 We also have dedicated space on our gaming floor where guests can easily receive information on responsible gaming via print materials.
 To discourage and limit underage gaming, we have empowered any team member to ask for identification from any suspected minor, and if the individual is underage, we immediately remove him or her from the casino floor.

-We also have implemented a "self-restriction "program that allows guests to request not to receive direct marketing materials from the Eldorado Resort Casino and/or to be denied gaming credit privileges.
+We also have implemented a "self-restriction "program that allows guests to request not to receive direct marketing materials from the Churchill Downs Casino and/or to be denied gaming credit privileges.
 Forms to request self-restriction or self-exclusion are available by contacting the main casino cage.

 Warning Signs of Problem Gambling: